x4xax/cleaner/README.md

 ## Usage

+1. Remove accounts from Windows settings
-1. Run the application as Administrator (required for system file access)
+2. Run the application as Administrator (required for system file access)
-2. Wait for the "Cleaning complete" message
+3. Wait for the "Cleaning complete" message
-3. Delete the remaning SSO_POP_DEVICE and virtulapp credentials (4.
-Restart your computer)
+4. Delete the remaning SSO_POP_DEVICE and virtulapp credentials
+5. (Restart your computer)

 ## TODO
 - Protected credentials removal
 - MAC Spoofing

-## Building from Source

-### Prerequisites
-- Visual Studio 2019/2022 with C++20 support
-- Windows SDK 10.0 or later
+- Remove accounts from Windows settings

-### Build Steps
-1. Open the solution in Visual Studio
-2. Build in Release configuration
-3. Run the resulting executable as Administrator

 ## License